Code-Institute-Submissions/iKelvvv-MS4/README.md

 Media | All media assets are displayed properly, have no pixelation or stretched images and is responsive on all devices. | PASS
-Responsiveness | Check every element on-page for consistent scalability in mobile, tablet and desktop view.| PASS Accessibility | Checked the accessibility of the page using lighthouse| PASS Edit profile form | Checked the form submits only when all required fields are filled out. | Pass If the profile has not been created | Checked to see if the user has created a profile, if not it will redirect the user to the create profile page | Pass
+Responsiveness | Check every element on-page for consistent scalability in mobile, tablet and desktop view.| PASS Accessibility | Checked the accessibility of the page using lighthouse| PASS Edit profile form | Checked the form submits only when all required fields are filled out. | PASS If the profile has not been created | Checked to see if the user has created a profile, if not it will redirect the user to the create profile page | PASS

 ![edit_profile_google_lighthouse](documentation_assets/images/edit_profile_google_lighthouse.png)